rene-jean-marie/kawaii-player/README.md

 ![kawaii-player](/Images/yt.jpg)

 This player provides a wrapper around youtube site using qtwebengine.
 If your GNU/linux distro does not package qtwebengine, then it will fallback to qtwebkit, which is slower compared to qtwebengine for rendering web pages.
-Users need to install youtube-dl for directly playing youtube videos on this player.
+Users need to install yt-dlp for directly playing youtube videos on this player.
 In this wrapper users will get complete functionality of youtube site, but with better control over video and playlist.
 Users can add any youtube video url into the local playlist or they can import entire youtube playlist as local playlist.
 It also supports offline mode, if users have fluctuating internet connection.
 Before using offline mode users need to add youtube url into local playlist.

-youtube-dl gets outdated quickly, hence there is an option provided in the player to fetch it's current version automatically if it fails to play videos.
+yt-dlp gets outdated quickly, hence there is an option provided in the player to fetch it's current version automatically if it fails to play videos.
 In order to use this feature user needs to add *'YTDL_PATH=automatic'* in *'other_options.txt'* file.

-Even though, the wrapper has been written for YouTube site, the framework that has been created can be used with any youtube-dl supported site from version 2.8+ onwards.
-Using internal web browser, users can go to any youtube-dl supported website (using either duckduckgo or google), then right click the required link and play it with kawaii-player.
+Even though, the wrapper has been written for YouTube site, the framework that has been created can be used with any yt-dlp supported site from version 2.8+ onwards.
+Using internal web browser, users can go to any yt-dlp supported website (using either duckduckgo or google), then right click the required link and play it with kawaii-player.

 ## Minimal Music Player